Udoka-AM/stakezone/d.md

 #### Program Architecture Benefits

-Composability: Works with SPL tokens and other Solana programs
+- Composability: Works with SPL tokens and other Solana programs
-Scalability: Efficient data structures minimize transaction costs
+- Scalability: Efficient data structures minimize transaction costs
-Transparency: All calculations and results are on-chain and verifiable
+- Transparency: All calculations and results are on-chain and verifiable
-Flexibility: Reward tiers can be adjusted for different pools
+- Flexibility: Reward tiers can be adjusted for different pools
-Security: Oracle data updates are verified and access-controlled
+- Security: Oracle data updates are verified and access-controlled

 #### Additional Technical Considerations

 #### Oracle Reliability

-Implement multiple data sources for FPL scores to ensure accuracy Use a time-weighted average to smooth any inconsistencies Create contingency mechanisms for oracle failures
+- Implement multiple data sources for FPL scores to ensure accuracy
+- Use a time-weighted average to smooth any inconsistencies
+- Create contingency mechanisms for oracle failures

 #### Gas Optimization

-Batch score updates to minimize transaction costs
+- Batch score updates to minimize transaction costs
-Use off-chain computation where possible, with on-chain verification
+- Use off-chain computation where possible, with on-chain verification

 #### Upgradability

-Consider implementing an upgradeable contract pattern Store configuration in a separate account for easier updates
+- Consider implementing an upgradeable contract pattern
+- Store configuration in a separate account for easier updates

 #### Cross-Program Invocation

-Interface with other DeFi protocols for additional features Enable token swaps for users who want to use different currencies
+- Interface with other DeFi protocols for additional features
+- Enable token swaps for users who want to use different currencies

-## HOW THIS WORKS

-#### Prediction Pool Mechanics in Practice
-Let me walk you through how the prediction pools would operate in real-world scenarios:

-### Weekly Pool Lifecycle

-#### 1. Pool Creation (Pre-Gameweek)

-- Administrator or smart contract creates a new pool for the upcoming gameweek
-- Entry requirements are set: stake amount, minimum/maximum participants
-- Reward tiers are defined (e.g., top 1%, 5%, 10%, 25%, 50%)
-- Timeline is established with clear deadlines aligned with FPL deadlines

-2. User Participation (Pre-Deadline)

-- Users connect their Solana wallets and verify their FPL team ID
-- They join the pool by staking the required amount of tokens
-- Their current FPL team lineup is registered and locked into the smart contract
-- Users receive a token receipt representing their pool entry

-3. Pool Lockdown (At Deadline)

-- Pool automatically locks when the FPL deadline hits (typically 90 minutes before the first match)
-- No further entries or team changes are permitted
-- Smart contract displays total pool size and potential rewards

-4. Live Scoring (During Matches)

-- Oracle pulls live FPL data during matches
-- Participants can watch their position change in real-time
-- Leaderboard updates show current standings and projected rewards
-- No withdrawals are permitted during this phase

-5. Settlement (Post-Gameweek)

-- Once all matches are complete and FPL points finalized, the oracle triggers settlement
-- Smart contract calculates final rankings and percentiles
-- Rewards are automatically distributed to winners' wallets based on tiered structure
-- Results are permanently recorded on-chain

-### Pool Variations

-#### Standard Pools

-Open to all users
-Fixed entry fee (e.g., 0.1 SOL or 10 USDC)
-Predetermined reward structure

-#### Premium Pools

-Higher stakes (e.g., 1 SOL or 100 USDC)
-Steeper reward curve (higher percentage to top performers) Optional features like insurance against injured players

-#### Private Pools

-Created by users for friends/communities
-Customizable entry fees and reward structures Invitation-only participation

-#### Tournament Pools

-Multi-week competition with progressive elimination Portion of weekly stakes roll over to final prize pool Bonus points for consistency across gameweeks0

-#### Real-World Example
-Let's walk through a specific example of how a standard pool would operate:

-#### Pool Creation:

-Gameweek 12 pool is created on Monday
-Entry fee: 10 USDC
-Maximum participants: 1,000
-Reward structure:

-Top 1% (10 users): 25% of pool (25 USDC each)
-Top 5% (50 users): 25% of pool (5 USDC each)
-Top 10% (100 users): 20% of pool (2 USDC each)
-Top 25% (250 users): 20% of pool (0.8 USDC each)
-Platform fee: 10% of pool

-## Participation:

-By Friday deadline, 800 users have joined
-Total pool: 8,000 USDC
-Platform fee: 800 USDC
-Distributable prize pool: 7,200 USDC

-#### Gameplay:

-Premier League matches occur Saturday through Monday Real-time oracle updates scores as matches progress Users can track their position on mobile app/website

-#### Settlement:

-Final standings calculated Tuesday morning
-Top 8 users (1%): 1,800 USDC total (225 USDC each)
-Next 40 users (5%): 1,800 USDC total (45 USDC each)
-Next 80 users (10%): 1,440 USDC total (18 USDC each)
-Next 200 users (25%): 1,440 USDC total (7.2 USDC each)
-Bottom 472 users: No rewards

-#### Post-Settlement:

-Winners receive automatic payments to their wallets Performance stats added to user profiles
-Invitations sent for next gameweek's pools

-#### Technical Execution
-Behind the scenes, each step is executed through specific smart contract interactions:

-#### Pool Creation Transaction:

-Creates pool account with parameters
-Initializes token escrow account
-Sets oracle connection for data feeds

-#### User Join Transaction:

-Verifies user's FPL team ownership
-Transfers stake to escrow
-Creates participant entry in pool

-#### Oracle Update Transactions:

-Secured API calls retrieve official FPL data
-Multiple validators confirm data accuracy Authenticated oracle updates on-chain scores

-#### Settlement Transaction:

-Calculates final rankings with percentile algorithm Applies reward distribution formula
-Generates transfer instructions for payouts